infinum/frontend-handbook/Frontend/Testing.md

     You usually check if for specific input, to a function for example, you get specific output.
     Or if function returns nothing, you might test if something else was done inside its body like other function call or some variable being modified.
-    Unit testing usually do developers who wrote the code.
+    Unit testing is usually done by the same developers who wrote the code.

-    One thing to remember is that you do not test code that is it not yours.
+    One thing to remember is that you do not test code that is not yours.
     You do not test if React will call componentDidMount or not, or that JSX will be compiled correctly, or that some external function will do whatever it should be doing.
     External libraries and code should already have their tests.